To me, financial clutter is linked to organisational clutter

 This has been updated a few times ever since the children were preschoolers.
-The list of rules above were drawn up in 2011.
+The list of rules above was drawn up in 2011.

-We haven’t had to change them since because the habits were engrained in everyone, including the adults, and that reminds us parents finally, the children follow what we do , not what we say.
+We haven’t had to change them since because the habits were ingrained in everyone, including the adults, and that reminds us, parents, finally, the children follow what we do, not what we say.